ONCE upon a time, a manufacturing company stood in the heart of Nnewi, the industrial hub of the south-eastern state of Anambra, Nigeria.

 BusinessDay reported that the company was also frustrated due to its “uncompromised stance and failure of the firm to bribe Customs officers and other revenue agencies.”
 In 2018, the reporter had attempted to speak with the Nigeria Customs Service over the allegation but got no response.

-Mothers Pride Ventures produced thousands of pet bottles, nylon and plastic cans in Asaba for over five years.
+Next was Mothers Pride Ventures, which produced thousands of pet bottles, nylon and plastic cans in Asaba for over five years.
 However, it shut down in 2018 over high production cost.

 Managing Director of the now moribund company Jimoh Dayo explained to the reporter that the company went out of business due to the inefficiency of Benin Electricity Distribution Company (Benin DisCo).